ajmal017/stoxx/README.md

-# stoxx: a simple tool to analyze stock data.
+# stoxx: a simple tool to load and analyze stock data.

 The stock data is loaded from yahoo and simple analysis can be performed as e.g. the 20/200 days moving average (in German: GD20, GD200)).